ikaikahussey/summit-embassy/content/posts/morning-star/morning-star.md

 excerpt: The sun hasn't yet set on human rights abuses in West Papua
 date: 2015-12-31T21:08:22.831Z
 author: Ikaika Hussey
-thumb_img_path: /images/vila-fes-napuan-2012-76__large.jpg
+thumb_img_path: /posts/morning-star/vila-fes-napuan-2012-76__large.jpg
-content_img_path: /images/vila-fes-napuan-2012-76__large.jpg
+content_img_path: /posts/morning-star/vila-fes-napuan-2012-76__large.jpg
 layout: post
-department: commonsw
+department: commons
 ---

 Rosa Moiwend sits in the lobby of a posh Berkeley hotel, cradling a small piece of nylon between two well-worn hands.
 “This could get us arrested,” she says.
 “Sometimes we just paint it on the ground and the police get upset.
 But we tell them it’s just paint.”